mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 # Use case of installing a cluster with external platform type in Oracle Cloud Infrastructure

-> NOTE: almost ready for review in the content (description/topics).
-> The technical (commands) is in progress.

-!!! note "Goal"
-    Describe the steps to install an OCP cluster using UPI in OCI, detailing the customization options to setup external platform type.

-This guide provides details of how to setup an OpenShift cluster using external platform type in Oracle Cloud Infrastructure (OCI).
+This use case provides details of how to deploy an OpenShift cluster using external platform type in Oracle Cloud Infrastructure (OCI), deploying providers' Cloud Controller Manager (CCM).

-The installation method used in this guide for external platform type is User-Provided Infrastructure (UPI).
+The installation method used in this guide is [agnostic installation](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html) adapted to the external platform type.
 The steps provide low-level details to customize the provider's components like Cloud Controller Manager (CCM).

 !!! tip "Automation options"
-    The goal of this document is to provide details of platform external type, without focus in the automation of required infrastructure.
-The tool used to provisioning the resources described in this guide is the OCI CLI.
+    The goal of this document is to provide details of platform external type, without focusing in the infrastructure automation.
+The tool used to provisioning the resources described in this guide is the Oracle Cloud CLI.

     Alternatively the automation can be done using official [Ansible](https://docs.oracle.com/en-us/iaas/tools/oci-ansible-collection/4.25.0/index.html)